Want to connect your modular system to USB MIDI equipment or computer-based DAWs? Simultaneously? We did too.

 The remaining three DIP settings access three additional modes: Note Velocity and Aftertouch modes convert those signals to CV, while Calibration allows precise setting of scale and pitch offset.

-Start(stop) and Clock offer no surprises, but if you have a sequencer in your rack you aren′t looking for surprises, just a way to trigger it and keep it in time from your DAW.
+Start(stop) and Clock offer no surprises, but if you have a sequencer in your rack you aren′t looking for surprises, just a way to trigger it and keep it in time from your DAW and other kit.
 If this is you, you won′t be disappointed.

 USB Device lets you connect… wait for it… a USB MIDI device!
 An obvious use is when you want to use your favourite, gig-friendly, USB controller on stage to control that cut-off, thus keeping your real-estate-guzzling modular rack out of the way (and out of reach of that beer you have perched on a cheap M-Audio controller).